Index of Images, Roman Coins: Republic and Principate: Barbara F. McManus

 Keywords: coin, allies

-small bronze coin from Poseidonia/Paestum, late first century BCE
+obverse of small bronze coin (semis) from Poseidonia/Paestum, late first century BCE

-The local senate of Paestum issued this unusual coin to honor a powerful woman, whose name appears on the obverse of the coin, MINEIA M[arci] F[ilia] next to a female head that may bear the features of Mineia but is more probably a depiction of a goddess.
+The local senate of Paestum issued this unusual coin to honor a powerful woman, whose name appears on the obverse of the coin, MINEIA M[arci] F[ilia] next to a female head that may bear the features of Mineia or may be a depiction of a goddess such as Juno Moneta.
 Mineia, daughter of Marcus Mineius, was the widow of a local dignitary, Gaius Cocceius Flaccus, and was a major benefactor of the city, as is known from surviving inscriptions.
-The reverse of the coin depicts an elaborate building, apparently the basilica in the Paestan forum paid for by Mineia.
+See below for the reverse of this coin.

 London, British Museum.
 Credits: Barbara McManus, 2008